NextSmartChain/dev/whitepaper.md

 ## Other Tokens

-NSC is Ethereum compatible, it is natural to support ERC20 tokens and Smart Contracts on NSC, which here is called “**X20**” (with the real name to be introduced by the future Xs).
-X20 may be “Enhanced” by adding a few more methods to expose more information, such as token denomination, decimal precision definition and the owner address who can decide the Token Binding across the chains.
+NSC is Ethereum compatible, it is natural to support ERC20 tokens and Smart Contracts on NSC, which here is called “**NRC20**” (with the real name to be introduced by the future NRCs).
+NRC20 may be “Enhanced” by adding a few more methods to expose more information, such as token denomination, decimal precision definition and the owner address who can decide the Token Binding across the chains.

 # Cross-Chain Transfer and Communication
 Cross-chain communication is the key foundation to allow the community to take advantage of the dual chain structure: